 (B) Nitrous oxide-oxygen analgesia curriculum must include at least eight (8) hours of instruction, including at least four (4) hours of didactic and preclinical instruction and at least four (4) hours of clinical instruction.
 This includes at least two (2) preclinical experiences on patients, both of which may be on another student, and at least three (3) clinical experiences on patients, of which only one may be on another student and one of which will be used to determine clinical competency in the course.
-Each clinical experience shall include the performance of a dental hygiene procedure while administering at least twenty (20) minutes of nitrous oxide-oxygen analgesia.
+Each clinical experience shall include the performance of a dental hygiene procedure while administering at least twenty (20) minutes of nitrous oxide-oxygen analgesia, from the beginning of titration of nitrous oxide-oxygen to the discontinuation of nitrous oxide and beginning of final oxygenation.
 The competency evaluation must be achieved at a minimum of 75%.

-Nitrous Oxide-Oxygen Sedation Requirements Didactic and Preclinical Instruction Clinical Instruction Required Preclinical Experiences Required Clinical Experiences Minimum 8 hours of instruction Yes Minimum 4 hours instruction Yes Minimum 4 hours instruction 1.
-Minimum two experiences 2.
-Both experiences may be on another student 3.
-Minimum of 20 minutes of nitrous oxide- oxygen exposure for each experience 1.
-Minimum three experiences 2.
-One experience may be on another student 3.
-One experience must be used to determine competency 4.
-Minimum of 20 minutes of nitrous oxide-oxygen exposure for each experience
+Nitrous Oxide-Oxygen Sedation Requirements Didactic and Preclinical Instruction Clinical Instruction Required Preclinical Experiences Required Clinical Experiences Minimum 8 hours of instruction Yes Minimum 4 hours instruction Yes Minimum 4 hours instruction Minimum two experiences Minimum three experiences 2.
+Both experiences may be on another student One experience may be on another student One experience must be used to determine competency Minimum of 20 minutes of nitrous oxide-oxygen exposure for each experience 5.
+Competency evaluation must be achieved at a minimum of 75%.

 - (C) Periodontal soft tissue curettage curriculum must include at least six (6) hours of instruction, including at least three (3) hours of didactic and preclinical instruction and at least three (3) hours of clinical instruction.
 Education may include use of a laser approved for soft tissue curettage.
 This includes at least three (3) clinical experiences on patients, of which only one may be on another student and one of which will be used to determine clinical competency in the course.
 The competency evaluation for this procedure must be achieved at a minimum of 75%. - (10) Certificate of Completion.
-A course provider shall issue a certificate of completion "Certification in Administration of Local Anesthesia, Nitrous Oxide-Oxygen Analgesia, and Periodontal Soft Tissue Curettage (DHCC SLN-02 09/2013), hereby incorporated by reference, only after a student has achieved clinical competency of the three procedures.
+A course provider shall issue a certificate of completion "Certification in Administration of Periodontal Soft Tissue Curettage, Local Anesthesia, and Nitrous Oxide-Oxygen Analgesia" (DHBC SLN-02 (03/2021)), hereby incorporated by reference, only after a student has achieved clinical competency of the three procedures.